iobis/manual/dataformat.md

 | Madeira:Cruise-002 | Madeira       | 2012-07         | MULTIPOINT ( (-9.15 38.7),  (-16.73 32.74))                                                                    | EPSG:4326    |
 | Madeira:Cruise-003 | Madeira       | 2012-07         | MULTIPOINT ( (-16.73 32.74),  (-9.15 38.7))                                                                    | EPSG:4326    |

-Next we can construct the Occurrence extension table.
-This table has the scientific names and links to the World Register of Marine Species in `scientificNameID`.
+Construct the Occurrence extension table with the scientific names and links to the World Register of Marine Species in `scientificNameID`.
 The first column of the table references the events in the core table (see `Madeira:Cruise-001` highlighted in green).The `occurrence ID` corresponds to the Position of the observation (see `Transect-01:Pos-0001` and `CIIMAR-CETUS-0001` highlighted in blue, or `Transect-01:Pos-0002` and `CIIMAR-CETUS-0002` highlighted in orange).

 | id                                      | occurrenceID      | scientificNameID                        | scientificName |
 |-----------------------------------------|-------------------|-----------------------------------------|----------------|